precog/quasar-destination-gbq/README.md

   },
   "config": {
     "authCfg": <service-account-json-auth-file-contents>,
-    "project": <existing-google-cloud-project>,
     "datasetId": <dataset-name>
   }
 }
 ```

 - `destination-name` is what you would like to name the destination
-- `path-to-service-account-json-file` is the contents of your service account authentication json file in string format
+- `service-account-json-auth-file-contents` is the contents of your service account authentication json file in string format
-- `existing-google-cloud-project` is the name of your existing google cloud project
 - `dataset-name` is the dataset name you would like your table to be pushed into